Missouri couple mistakenly held at gunpoint by police

 “They failed to use discretion and then unlawfully imprisoned beyond the time once they figured out there was no issue,” Joshua Wilson said.

-Raymore police told FOX4 they acted not only within their protocols but none of their officers will be disciplined.
+Raymore police told WDAF-TV they acted not only within their protocols, but none of their officers will be disciplined.

 As for the Wilson’s son, Joshua, who is an attorney, he says whenever stopped by police, always stay calm and record.